 Skin is our largest organ in our body and we absorb much of what we put on our skin.
 Just like the light can penetrate our skin, so can chemicals in the products we use on our skin penetrate.
 Many sunscreens on the market use toxic ingredients as their “active ingredients” and in order to block the Ultraviolet rays (UVA & UVB).
 We have worked long and hard to remove the known toxic chemicals from our sunscreen so that you can protect yourself from the sun without the nasty ingredients.
-Our sunscreen is oxybenzone, paba, parabens and preservative FREE.
+Our sunscreen is oxybenzone, paba, and parabens FREE.

 PLUS, our range is packed full of nourishing emollients to moisturise and keep your skin looking and feeling soft and hydrated.